ljgago/advent-of-code-elixir-starter/README.md

 <!-- MDOC !-->

-A tamplate for [Advent of Code](https://adventofcode.com) write in Elixir.
+A template for [Advent of Code](https://adventofcode.com) write in Elixir.

 ## Usage